Pamir Highway Travel Guide

 Departures For Wakhan Valley

 You will find it easiest to hire a private 4×4 to reach Khorog via the Wakhan Valley.
-You can contact any of the operators listed in the Tours & Operators section below.
 For more info in the Wakhan Valley, check out my Wakhan Valley Travel Guide.

 Pshart Valley